Businesses of varying sizes and industries all have challenges. One of these is maintaining taxation obligations on a timely basis.

 - There are no current Inspector-General of Taxation Ombudsman (IGTO) dealings.

-Once a Notice of Intent is issued, a business will need to pay their debt or enter into an appropriate payment arrangement within 28 days to prevent disclosure.
+Once a Notice of Intent is issued, a business will need to pay its debt or enter into an appropriate payment arrangement within 28 days to prevent disclosure.

 Managing Tax Obligations

-Tax arrears are often the cause of a lack of planning and failure to understand the cycle of your business cashflow.
-Sure, there can be unexpected events (such as bad debts or inventory delays) but in our experience basic cashflow planning can eradicate or prepare for these issues.
+Tax arrears are often the cause of a lack of planning and failure to understand the cycle of your business cash flow.
+Sure, unexpected events (such as bad debts or inventory delays) can happen, but in our experience, basic cash flow planning can help you prepare for or mitigate these issues.

-Talk to your adviser or accountant around how to better understand the cycle of your cashflow.
-There may be opportunity to improve or at least plan for it.
+Talk to your adviser or accountant about how to better understand the cycle of your cash flow.
+There may be an opportunity to improve or at least plan for it.

-If you have a dispute or are having trouble in meeting commitments, there are useful ATO resources available at the link below.
+If you have a dispute or are having trouble meeting commitments, please see the ATO resources at the link below.

 https://www.ato.gov.au/General/Paying-the-ATO